 Another essential tool to have is customer relationship management (CRM) software.
 Even in the early stages, every business must organize its client information.

-With great feedback, many brands really nail down their user segmentation strategies for their eCommerce marketing and sales efforts.
+With great feedback, many brands nail down their user segmentation strategies for their eCommerce marketing and sales efforts.
 Get on the bandwagon and keep your customers happy.
 It’s worth it.

-Interesting Examples Of eCommerce Business Names
+Exciting Examples Of eCommerce Business Names

 Bliss: Making a Positive Connection

 Bliss is a bath, body, and skincare product brand.
 The word ‘Bliss’ conveys that their products are made for pampering.
 Even though your initial association may be pure hedonism, the simple moniker also marries well with the company’s goal to remain cruelty-free.
-Besides, hearing and pronouncing the word bliss makes positive connections.
-Such as the one with the word kiss.
-Perhaps, blissed skin gets kissed?
+Besides, hearing and pronouncing the word bliss makes positive connections, such as the one with the word kiss.
+Perhaps blissed skin gets kissed?

 Pottery Barn: Evoking Emotions